PeterDieter/ODDP/README.md

-# Order-Fulfillment Center Assignment in Instant Delivery Services
+# The On-Demand Delivery Problem: Online Assignment of Orders to Warehouses and Couriers

 In the problem at hand, we operate multiple warehouse (depots) in a service region from which couriers start their trip to serve an order.
 When an order arrives, we need to assign it to a warehouse and a courier.
 The goal is to minimize the tardiness of customers.